koertstribos/snipandstitch/readme.md

 Trial objects can be constructed using

-    Trial.Trial(trace, events, setupInfo)
+    Trial.Trial(trace, events, samplingRate)
     -------------------------------------
     trace:      list of tuples that contain the eyetracking data.
-                Should be provided as [(x_0, y_0, pupilSize_0), (x_1, y_1, pupilSize_1), ... , (x_n, y_n, pupilSize_n)]
+X and Y values may be dummy (0) Should be provided as [(x_0, y_0, pupilSize_0), (x_1, y_1, pupilSize_1), ... , (x_n, y_n, pupilSize_n)]
     events:     list of Event objects
-    setupInfo:  SetupInfo object
+    sRate:      sampling rate (samples per second).
+Needs to be provided in order to estimate intra-saccadic pupil size change.

-4: you can now get corrected gaze position from a Trial object by calling:
+3: you can now get corrected gaze position from a Trial object by calling:

     trial.CorrectedPupsize(index)
     -------------------------------------